mitodl/unified-ecommerce/README.md

 ## Optional Setup

 Described below are some setup steps that are not strictly necessary for running Unified Ecommerce.

+### Interstitial Debug Mode

+You can set `MITOL_UE_PAYMENT_INTERSTITIAL_DEBUG` to control whether or not the checkout interstitial page displays additional data and waits to submit or not.
+By default, this tracks the `DEBUG` setting (so it should be off in production, and on in local testing).

 ### Running the app in a notebook